systemapic/docker-systemapic/compose/README.md

 This is where everything is run from.

-There are different servers, so go in respective folder to `./restart.sh` and set `docker-compose.yml` config.
+There are configurations for different domains here.

+Domain will be chosen automatically by checking `$SYSTEMAPIC_DOMAIN` env variable on host.
+This ENV must be set.

-`docker-compose.yml` decides what's being run, which containers are connected to each other, etc.
+The `.yml` files decides what's being run, which containers are connected to each other, etc.

 - To start server and all containers: `./restart.sh`

 All docker images will need to be available.

 - To build all service images: `./build_all.sh`
-- TODO: specify how to build store containers

 ---
 #### References: